-All infrastructure assets, buildings, plant and equipment and other non-financial physical assets that have finite useful lives are depreciated (i.e. excludes land, assets held for sale, and investment properties).
+All infrastructure assets, buildings, plant and equipment and other non-financial physical assets that have finite useful lives are depreciated (i.e. excludes land).
 Depreciation begins when the asset is available for use, which is when it is in the location and condition necessary for it to be capable of operating in a manner intended by management.

 Intangible produced assets with finite lives are depreciated as an expense from transactions on a systematic basis over the asset's useful life.
 Depreciation is generally calculated on a straight line basis, at a rate that allocates the asset value, less any estimated residual value over its estimated useful life.
 Estimates of the remaining useful lives, residual value and depreciation method for all assets are reviewed at least annually, and adjustments made where appropriate.
 This depreciation charge is not funded by the Department of Health and Human Services.
-Assets with a cost in excess of \$1,000 are capitalised and depreciation has been provided on depreciable assets so as to allocate their cost or valuation over their estimated useful lives.
+Assets with a cost in excess of \$2,500 (\$1,000 in 2015) are capitalised and depreciation has been provided on depreciable assets so as to allocate their cost or valuation over their estimated useful lives.
+The change in capitalisation policy requires that only assets with value of \$2,500 or more will be capitalised from 1 July 2015.
+Prior to this date, the capitalisation threshold was set at \$1,000.